8. Troubleshooting - Windows

 If you get an error message:

 Then some software is using the C1-xMP1 and you need to find which software this is.
+Please note that It is not technically possible to detect using a program which software is using the MIDI port on Windows.

 You can repeat the test by opening the DAW first and then opening the Midi View (without having the MP Host open).
-The C1-xMP1 should be available in Midi View after the DAW has opened.

 If you get the error is Midi View, then the DAW is using C1-xMP1 and it will not be available to be used by the MP Host plugin, hence you will get the "Controller not Connected" message.
 In this case you need to disable it in the DAW as instructed here.